Theta Phi Alpha: Badges

-The new member pin is a square badge in black enamel with a gold compass in the center, and a gold border.
+The Theta Phi Alpha badge is a gold letter Θ set with pearls, superimposed upon plain gold letters Φ and Α.The new member pin is a square badge, with rounded corners, in black enamel with a gold compass in the center and a gold border.

-The fraternity badge is a gold letter "Theta" set with pearls, superimposed upon plain gold letters "Phi" and "Alpha."
-The badge of Theta Phi Alpha is worn only by initiated members and is at once a means of identification and a source of pride to the wearer.
-The fraternity badge is to be worn over the heart and is always placed above any other piece of jewelry.
-The badge is to be worn with 'badge attire' which is similar to business attire.
-Upon the death of a member, her badge is either sent to the fraternity's archives or buried with her.
-Each member has the responsibility to see that her family knows of these alternatives, and should arrange to have one or the other followed at her death.

 The national president's badge, worn by the national president during her term in office, is similar to the official badge but with the Theta set with diamonds, mounted on a wreath of gold.
 The chapter president's badge is purchased by a chapter and worn by its president during her term.
 Similar to the national president's badge, but with the Theta set with sapphires.
-The Grand Council badge, worn by each member of the Grand Council (other than the national president), is the official badge set with alternating diamonds and sapphires and a diamond in the center, mounted on a wreath of gold, and is worn accompanied by a guard.
-Guards are worn by current and former members of the Grand Council and exemplify the fraternity's coat of arms set with a sapphire on each side.
+The grand council badge, worn by each member of the grand council (other than the national president), is set with alternating diamonds and sapphires and a diamond in the center, mounted on a wreath of gold, and is worn accompanied by a guard.
+Guards are worn by current and former members of the grand council and depict the fraternity's coat of arms set with a sapphire on each side.